yordanalipiev/axionbio-software-conference/README.md

 ## Coding Exercises

-There are some coding tasks organized as C# projects.
+There are several coding tasks organized as the `Challenge` project.
-Please implement appropriate methods to pass the unit tests.
+Please implement appropriate methods to pass the unit tests (check the `Tests` project).

 The more tests are ✅, the better.
 🤖 Please **don't use LLM/AI helpers;** that kills the fun. 🤖